alexandrebk/alexandrebk.github.io/_posts/2019-08-07-tricks_junior_dev.md

   end
 end

-bobby = Person.new('Bobby', 'bobby@drivy.com')
+bobby = Person.new('Bobby', 'bobby@korium.com')
-drivy = Company.new(bobby)
+korium = Company.new(bobby)
 ```

 In this context if I wanted to access Drivy’s employee name I woud probably do the following:

 ```
-puts drivy.employee.name
+puts korium.employee.name
 # => Bobby
 ```

 However, this only works in an environment where none of the elements in the chain (except possibly for the last one) can be nil.
 Now, let’s imagine a case where the company does not really have any employee.
-The drivy object would be instantiated as follows and the above code would raise an error:
+The korium object would be instantiated as follows and the above code would raise an error:

 ```
-drivy = Company.new(nil)
+korium = Company.new(nil)

-puts drivy.employee.name
+puts korium.employee.name
 # => NoMethodError: undefined method `name' for nil:NilClass
 ```

 In order to prevent this behaviour, ruby has the & operator (since version 2.3) which behaves a bit like the try method in rails.
 It tries to fetch the object attribute and returns nil if any element in the chain is nil.
 For instance:

 ```
-drivy = Company.new(nil)
+korium = Company.new(nil)

-puts drivy&.employee&.name
+puts korium&.employee&.name
 # => nil

 google = Company.new(bobby)